 These are the things that need to be set up correctly before you can stream with Channels while away from home.

-- Remote DVR needs to be enabled in Channels DVR Server
+- Remote Streaming needs to be enabled in Channels DVR Server

 - Your home network router needs to route outside traffic to your Channels DVR Server correctly.